Engineering spectro-temporal light states with physics-embedded deep learning: Spectro-Temporal Engineering: High-Order Solitons

 The same approach was applied to a fourth-order soliton, with results displayed in Fig.~\ref{F4}(c) and (f), respectively.
 In this case, the initial pulse duration, approximately 720 fs, reduces to a minimum of 22 fs, corresponding to a nonlinear compression factor of around 33.
 The temporal evolution of the fourth-order soliton is more complex, featuring multiple points of narrow pulse duration, consistent with its intricate spectro-temporal structure. (\textbf{Refer to the support flash for additional FROG results on high-order solitons}).

-A fundamental model can elucidate the observed dynamics in high-order soliton generation.
-By analyzing the optimized spectral phase of the initial pulse, reconstructed using a FROG system, we derived the temporal intensity and extracted key parameters, including pulse duration (\(T_0\)) and peak power (\(P_k\)).
-From these, we calculated the dispersion length (\(L_d=T_0^2/|\beta_2|\)) and nonlinear length (\(L_n = 1/(\gamma P_k)\)).
-These parameters define the soliton number:
+How do we prove that the dynamics simulated by P-CNN is of the solitonic kind?
+From the spectral phase and amplitude of the initial pulse optimized by the network and real system, we extract the temporal intensity, pulse duration (\(T_0\)) and peak power (\(P_k\)).
+Using these, we check the dispersion length (\(L_d=T_0^2/|\beta_2|\)) and nonlinear length (\(L_n = 1/(\gamma P_k)\)), which define the soliton number:

-Maintaining a consistent soliton number for each sequence is critical for accurately reproducing high-order soliton profiles at the fiber output.
-Any deviation can destabilize soliton dynamics \cite{agrawal2000nonlinear,malomed2006soliton}.
-Experimentally, adjusting \(T_0\) to modify the dispersion length \(L_d\) affects the peak power \(P_k\) and, consequently, \(L_n\), potentially disrupting soliton number stability.
-However, our control over the pulse amplitude (via EDFA gain) and pulse duration (via the pulse shaper) mitigates this issue.

-Experimentally, adjusting \(T_0\) to modify the dispersion length \(L_d\) can lead to various outputs at the fiber's end.
-However, such adjustments in \(T_0\) also alter the peak power \(P_k\) and, consequently, the nonlinear length \(L_n\), potentially disrupting the conditions necessary for stable soliton number.
-The ability of PCNN can control both \(T_0\) and \(P_k\), effectively circumvents this issue.
-Figure~\ref{F4}(d) presents the measured values of \(L_d\) (red dots) and \(L_n\) (green dots) for $N$=4, demonstrating a periodic behavior.
-Notably, the soliton number (green bars) remains nearly constant, around 4, throughout the process, underscoring the importance of soliton number conservation for stable dynamics. \hyperref[sec:sup3]{\textbf{Further theoretical analysis on high-order solitons is provided in Supplementary-3}}.
+Eq. \ref{E-soliton} emphasizes that the physical system must have the ability to control both the pulse duration \(T_0\) and the peak power \(P_k\), as these parameters directly influence the dispersion and nonlinear lengths.
+Therefore, maintenance of a consistent soliton number for each sequence is a key to avoiding destabilizing soliton dynamics \cite{agrawal2000nonlinear,malomed2006soliton}.
+Hence, to observe the full pulse evolution as a function of propagation length, P-CNN implements an effective length scan by varying the dispersion length \(L_d\), which can be self-consistently achieved by changing \(T_0\), \(P_k\), and the nonlinear length \(L_n\).
+Fig. \ref{F4}(d) presents the calculated \(L_d\) (red dots) and \(L_n\) (green dots) for $N$=4, based on the reconstructions in the pulse duration and peak power, demonstrating a periodic tendency.
+Notably, the reconstructed soliton number (green bars) shown in Fig. \ref{F4}(d) remains nearly constant, around 4, throughout the process, underscoring the importance of soliton number conservation for stable dynamics. \hyperref[sec:sup3]{\textbf{Further theoretical analysis on high-order solitons is provided in Supplementary-S6}}.

-Fig. \ref{F4}(d) presents the calculated \(L_d\) (red dots) and \(L_n\) (green dots) based on the measurements for $N$=4 in the pulse duration and peak power, demonstrating a periodic tendency. \Blue{Remarkably, the soliton number (green bars) remains nearly constant, $\sim$ 4, throughout the process, underscoring the soliton number conservation over the total dynamics. } \hyperref[sec:sup3] {(\textbf{Further theoretical analysis on high-order solitons is provided in Supplementary-3})}.